SecurityShiba/SecurityShiba.github.io/_posts/2017-01-01-Cyber-Security-For-Beginners.md

 * **Nation State** - *It reads like a Tom Clancy novel, except, its legit.
 (Check out Mandiant's APT1 Espionage Report)*

 #### Researchers
-As a starting point, check out these researchers and then explore the web to build your network.
+As a starting point, check out these researchers and then explore the web to build your network:

 * Google's Project Zero Team
 * Tavis Ormandy